 2017 was an excellent year for film, probably the best since 2013.
 As often seems to be the case—including last year—I wrestled for a while with two contenders for best film of the year before one ultimately emerged as my clear favorite.
-The bigger surprise, perhaps, is that numbers three (especially), four, and five didn’t feel as though they were far behind.
+The bigger surprise, perhaps, is that No. 3 (especially), No. 4, and No. 5 didn’t feel as though they were far behind.
 Unlike many years, when I’ve included at least one big-budget blockbuster, I didn’t this year, in part because there were several that might have been good enough—War for the Planet of the Apes, Wonder Woman, Logan, etc.—but not one that stood out clearly above the rest.
 As for smaller films, there are two, Lady Bird and Call Me by Your Name, that I liked, but clearly not as much as many other critics.
 And, as always, there are inevitably movies that I didn’t see, in particular some foreign films and documentaries.
 For a change, I stuck to a top-10 list and, by consequence, allowed myself an unusually large number of honorable mentions.
 After that, as always, come my more idiosyncratic awards.

 1. Get Out

 Genre hybrids almost always have moments when the competing elements trip over one another.
 (The classic case is the action-comedy that devolves into pure, unimaginative action for its finale.)
 But Jordan Peele’s Get Out is a triple hybrid—horror, comedy, social commentary—in which all the elements are in precise alignment from the first frame to the last.
 Very nearly a perfect movie: If you haven’t yet seen it, make it a priority.